attaradev/byll/README.md

 ## Background

-Byll is an `Aplication Programming Interface (API)` of a sample billing system for a law firm in Ghana.
+Byll is an `Application Programming Interface (API)` of a sample billing system for a law firm in Ghana.
 To be as efficient as possible, the firm uses a billable rate system.
 This means every lawyer, depending on their grade has a billable rate and for any project they work on, must send in the total number of hours they’ve worked on so that the finance team can create invoices for clients to pay.